kimh/clojure-by-example/source/index.md

 <br>

-To get a value from the list, use `nth` with index number.
+To get a value from the list, use `nth` with it's index number.
 Index starts from 0

 ## Count